The OTA vs. Metasearch Battle and What It Means for You

 In today’s travel industry a lot of questions about Online Travel Agencies (OTAs), and Metasearch Engines have surfaced.
 Metasearch engines provide information on travel products, and hotels, then directs the consumer to the direct booking website.
-Online Travel Agencies market hotels they have contracts with and allow the guest to book directly through their website.
+Online Travel Agencies market hotels they have with and allow the guest to book directly through their website.

 Top 5 OTAs